BlokasLabs/pisound-micro-docs/docs/libpisoundmicro.md

 Pisound Micro exposes its I/O functionality through so called Elements - they have a name, are of a specific type (like an Analog Input or a Gpio Input), and have a specific set of attributes, depending on their type.

 The Elements that are set up via libpisoundmicro are reference counted.
 Object oriented languages implicitly take care of releasing the references whenever necessary, tied to the lifetime of the objects.
-If using C. you have to keep track of it yourself.
+If using C, you have to keep track of it yourself.

 ### Element Setup